-This is one that really makes you think about what should be feared more; unknown alien beings, ideas and words?
-Or our own minds, and the terrible things we’re capable of doing and creating with them?
+This is one that really makes you think about what should be feared more, unknown alien beings, ideas, and words?
+Or our own minds, and the terrible things that we’re capable of doing and creating with them?

-Leslie Nielson plays the heroic, always ready for action, Commander Adams.
-Adams and his crew soon discover the only survivors from the colony, the highly intelligent scientist Dr. Morbius(Walter Pidgeon),his equally intelligent, mini-dress clad daughter Altaira(Anne Francis), and their loveable companion Robby the robot, part butler, cook, bodyguard and friend.
+Once on the planet, Adams and his crew soon discover the only survivors from the colony, the highly intelligent scientist Dr. Morbius(Walter Pidgeon),his equally intelligent, mini-dress clad daughter Altaira(Anne Francis), and their loveable companion Robby the robot, part butler, cook, bodyguard and friend.

 Altaira becomes fond of the crew, but Morbius is distrustful of them and openly hostile, he just wants them to be left alone in peace.Things get complicated when Altaira and Adams fall in love, and when the crew are attacked by the terrifying unseen creature responsible for the deaths of the other colonists.

-My favourite scenes are the ship landing on the planet, the whirl of dust crossing the horizon which signals the approach of Robby, Adams protecting Altaira from a potential tiger attack, the attack on the ship and Altaira’s first meeting and flirting with Adams, Ostrow(Warren Stevens)and Farman(Jack Kelly).
+My favourite scenes are the ship landing on the planet.
+The whirl of dust crossing the horizon which signals the approach of Robby.
+Adams protecting Altaira from a potential tiger attack.
+The attack on the ship and Altaira’s first meeting and flirting with Adams, Ostrow(Warren Stevens)and Farman(Jack Kelly).

-It’s nice to see Leslie Nielson in a serious role as the heroic lead character; for more serious Nielson performances, check him out in a guest appearance in The Streets of San Francisco as a boozing detective, and in the 1958 Western, The Sheepman.
+It’s nice to see Leslie Nielson in a serious role as the heroic lead character.
+He makes Adams heroic, and also someone who is calm and rational under pressure.
+For more serious Nielson performances, check him out in a guest appearance in The Streets of San Francisco as a boozing detective, and in the 1958 Western, The Sheepman.
 Nielson is one of my favourite screen comics, but I have really enjoyed seeing him in serious roles, I wish he had played more dramatic roles.